 - 1. Read the safety information that begins on page v and "Installation guidelines" on page 7. - 2.
-Make sure that the locking lever on the edge of the memory card is fully open, and insert the memory card into an open memory-card connector on the microprocessor board. - 3.
-Press the memory card into the connector and close the locking levers.
+Remove the front cover (tower model only), and the top cover (see "Removing the front cover, top cover, and bezel" on page 9). - 3.
+Make sure that the locking levers on the edge of the memory card are fully open, and insert the memory card into an open memory-card connector on the microprocessor board. - 4.
+Press the memory card into the connector. - 5.
+Close the small locking lever; then, close the large locking lever.

-If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 21.
+If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 23.